neomaxzero/Known.js/Flux.memories.md

 ##Events
-ComponentWillMount is a react lyfecicle method that will automatically excute when components were mounted the first time.
+*ComponentWillMount* is a react lyfecicle method that will automatically excute when components were mounted the first time.
 Its ideal to attach all the events listener.

+*componentWillUnmount* is executed when the dom-tree changes and the component no longer need to be render.
+It's very important to removeListener while changing the page to avoid memory  leaks.

 ##The Flux Dispatcher